 - 8 Tablespoons (1 stick) unsalted butter, cubed and room temp

 Make the fruit filling:

-Preheat the oven to 375°F and grease an 8-inch square baking dish with cooking spray or butter.
+- Preheat the oven to 375°F. Grease an 8-inch square baking dish or a 10-inch cast-iron skillet with cooking spray or butter.

 Make the crumble topping:

-In a medium bowl, whisk together the flour, sugars and salt.
-Add the cubed butter and using your fingers, work it into the flour mixture until moist clumps form.
+- In a medium bowl, whisk together the flour, sugar, baking powder, thyme, lemon zest and salt.
+Add the cubed butter, and using your fingers, work it into the flour mixture until moist clumps form.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.

 I ‘d like to make this dish but could you clarify this please